tomerh2001/veracrypt-mount/README.md

 If you have any questions, suggestions, or improvements, please feel free to submit an issue or pull request on the GitHub repository.
 Your contributions are welcome!

 ## License
-This project is licensed under the MIT
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/tomerh2001/veracrypt-mount/blob/main/LICENSE) file for details.

+We hope this Docker image helps make your data more secure and your life a little bit easier.
+Happy encrypting! 🛡️